Binary Multiplication Calculator With Steps

 Handling Larger Binary Numbers

 The same principles apply to larger binary numbers.
 The process may involve more partial products and binary addition steps, but the fundamental steps remain consistent.
-For instance, multiplying 11011₂ by 1011₂:
+To give you an idea, multiplying 11011₂ by 1011₂:

 11011₂